ossc-db/pg_plan_advsr/README.md

 =============

 pg_plan_advsr is a PostgreSQL extension that provides Automated execution plan tuning using feedback loop.
-This extension might help you if you have an analytic query which has many joins, and you'd like to get an efficient plan to reduce execution time.
+This extension might help you if you have an analytic query which has many joins and aggregates and you'd like to get an efficient plan to reduce execution time.

 * Note: For now, This extension is in POC phase.
-Not production ready. *
+Not production ready.

 This README contains the following sections: